 Changing your schedule, dropping courses or failing courses could affect the timing of and/or your eligibility for the second disbursement.

 Before FSA funds are disbursed, the University will determine and document your continued eligibility for funds.
-The eligibility requirements include enrollment in classes, posting of attendance, and meeting satisfactory academic progress (SAP).
+The eligibility requirements include, but are not limited to, enrollment in classes, posting of attendance, and meeting satisfactory academic progress (SAP).

 Typically, funds will disburse to your student account within three business days of the scheduled release date.
 Delays can happen, however, if eligibility issues arise.
 The Financial Services department will work to resolve any delays as quickly as possible.